 Troubleshooting Export Issues

 Q: My SRT file isn't working in my video editor.
-A: Ensure the file encoding is UTF-8 (not UTF-16 or ANSI).
+A: Make sure the encoding is UTF-8 (not UTF-16 or ANSI).
 Re-export from VidNotes if needed.

-Q: The timestamps are off when I import SRT into Premiere.
+Q: Timestamps are off when I import SRT into Premiere.
 A: Check that your video's frame rate matches the SRT timing.
-Some editors require frame-accurate timing.
+Some editors need frame-accurate timing.

 Q: Can I edit the transcript before exporting?
 A: Yes.
-In VidNotes, you can edit the transcript directly in the app before exporting to ensure accuracy.
+Edit directly in VidNotes before exporting.

 Q: Why is my PDF export huge?
-A: Long transcripts with lots of pages create large PDFs.
-Consider exporting as TXT for smaller file size or splitting into multiple documents.
+A: Long transcripts with lots of pages create big PDFs.
+TXT is smaller, or split into multiple docs.

-Q: Can I export just a portion of the transcript?
+Q: Can I export just a portion?
 A: Yes.
-Select the relevant section in VidNotes and use "Export Selection" (if available) or copy/paste into a new document.
+Select the section in VidNotes and use "Export Selection" if available, or copy/paste into a new document.

 Best Practices for Transcript Exports

-Interview_JohnDoe_2026-04-16_SRT.srtinstead oftranscript1.srt - Store originals: Keep one master copy in a lossless format (DOCX or TXT) before exporting to other formats
+Interview_JohnDoe_2026-04-16_SRT.srtbeatstranscript1.srt - Keep originals.
+One master copy in a lossless format (DOCX or TXT) before exporting elsewhere

-- Version control: If editing transcripts over time, use version numbers:
+- Version control.
+If you're editing over time, use numbers:

-v1_draft.docx,v2_edited.docx - Backup exports: Store exported transcripts in cloud storage (Google Drive, Dropbox) for easy access
+v1_draft.docx,v2_edited.docx - Backup exports.
+Cloud storage (Google Drive, Dropbox) for easy access

-- Test before sharing: Open exported files in the intended tool (e.g., test SRT in a video player) before sending to collaborators
+- Test before sharing.
+Open exported files in the target tool (test SRT in a player) before sending

 Conclusion

-Exporting video transcripts in the right format ensures your work is compatible with every tool in your workflow—whether you're adding subtitles, analyzing data, or sharing notes.
-VidNotes supports all major formats (SRT, VTT, DOCX, PDF, TXT) across iOS, web, and Chrome extension, making it easy to get your transcript wherever you need it.
+Exporting in the right format keeps your transcript compatible with every tool downstream.
+Subtitles, analysis, sharing notes, whatever the case.
+VidNotes supports all the major formats (SRT, VTT, DOCX, PDF, TXT) across iOS, web, and Chrome.

 Pricing: